LennardFastabend/tension-driven-cpm/README.md

-# Curved Tissue CPM
+# Tension-Driven CPM

 ## 1. Introduction
-This repository contains code for the automated setup, execution, and analysis of Cellular Potts Model (CPM) simulations of curved tissue development using CompuCell3D (CC3D).
+This repository contains code for the automated setup, execution, and analysis of Cellular Potts Model (CPM) simulations using CompuCell3D (CC3D).
 Growth is driven by local tissue tension, resulting in curvature-dependent proliferation under geometric confinement.

 Example simulations and templates for various substrate geometries are provided.